Jessicanyc/Langchain-with-Vector-Store/README.md

    - **LangChain Compatibility**: The server should be capable of running LangChain, which may involve specific Python versions and additional dependencies.

 6. **Scalability**:
-   - Consider the scalability of your infrastructure.
-If your data volume is expected to grow, your infrastructure should be capable of scaling up to accommodate this increase.
+   - Consider the scalability of our infrastructure.
+If our data volume is expected to grow, our infrastructure should be capable of scaling up to accommodate this increase.
    - Using cloud services can provide easier scalability compared to on-premises solutions.

 7. **Reliability and Redundancy**:
-   - For mission-critical applications, ensure your infrastructure is reliable and has redundancy in place to handle failures and ensure data integrity.
+   - For mission-critical applications, ensure our infrastructure is reliable and has redundancy in place to handle failures and ensure data integrity.

 8. **Security**:
-   - Implement adequate security measures to protect your data, especially if it contains sensitive information.
+   - Implement adequate security measures to protect our data, especially if it contains sensitive information.

 9. **Cost Management**:
    - Balance performance requirements with cost, particularly if using cloud services where expenses can scale with resource usage.